- TypeScript and JSX

 terminal

---randomize, the seed used for randomization will be displayed in the test summary:
+--randomize, the seed used for randomization is displayed in the test summary:

 terminal